 Where does treatment take place?

-Your treatment will take place within our Day Hospital, which is located on the ground floor of our facility in Buderim.
+Your treatment will take place within our Day Hospital, which is located in West Perth.

 Are there side effects involved with treatment?

 There are side affects with many types of treatment which vary from person to person.
 Side affects will be explained by your Oncologist or Haematologist and nurse.
 They will also be able to give advice on how to manage side effects.

 What costs are involved with treatment?